 Portable Queue Warning Alert System

 Portable Queue Warning Alert System (PQWAS) provides real-time automated ITS queue warning alerts to the traveling public via a series of message boards linked to real time traffic data.
 Message boards relay important work zone data to drivers approaching a work zone.
 Traffic data is provided by site located sensor equipment or available crowd-source data.
-PQWAS should be considered when the following conditions exist:
+PQWAS should be considered when one or more of the following conditions exist:

 High-speed, High-volume Route (Interstates, Parkways, etc.)

-Traffic queuing is anticipated due to construction activities
+Traffic queuing in excess of ½ mile is anticipated due to construction activities

 Project teams should include bid quantities to place adequate message boards to exceed the length of the longest anticipated queue.
-Once the project begins, project engineers can adjust the number of boards if queues exceed the limits of PQWAS area.
+Once the project begins, project engineers can adjust the number of boards if queues exceed the limits of the PQWAS area.
 The most current Special Note should be included in the project proposal.

 Guidance for determination of initial project quantities:

-Portable Queue Warning Alert System Code 26136EC
+Portable Queue Warning Alert System

+Item Code 26136EC

 Pay Unit = Month

+To calculate the quantity of Months for a contract use the following formula:

-MONTH = Anticipated Work Zone Duration (months) X Number PQWAS*
+PQWAS Pay Quantity = Anticipated Work Zone Duration (months) x Number PQWAS*

 *While this number will usually be 1, it would be multiple if the project contains more than one route and each route utilizes a separate stand-alone PQWAS.
 For projects that have multiple counties a PQWAS bid item will be established for each county.

-Queue Warning PCMS Code 26137EC
+Queue Warning PCMS (Portable Changeable Message Signs)

+Item Code 26137EC

 Pay Unit = 1 Month

-MONTH = Anticipated Work Zone Duration (Months) X Number of PCMS
+Queue Warning PCMS Pay Quantity = Anticipated Work Zone Duration (Months) X Number of PCMS

-Queue Warning Portable Radar Sensors Code 26138EC
+Queue Warning Portable Radar Sensors

+Item Code 26138EC

 Pay Unit = Month

-MONTH = Anticipated Work Zone Duration (Months) X Number of Radar Sensors**
+Queue Warning Portable Radar Sensors Pay Quantity = Anticipated Work Zone Duration (Months) x Number of Radar Sensors**

-** Calculation for Queue Warning Portable Radar Sensor pay quantity:
+** Calculation for Queue Warning Portable Radar Sensor Pay Quantity:

 Each Queue Warning PCMS unit will have a corresponding Queue Warning Portable Radar Sensor, unless crowd-source data is utilized in lieu of the Radar Sensor.
 If crowd-source data is utilized, there will be no pay for the Queue Warning Radar Sensor and this work will be considered incidental to the payment for PQWAS.